-A cracked tooth, broken tooth, tooth hurts when biting, tooth sensitive but no cavity present are dental conditions that require immediate attention.
+A cracked tooth, broken tooth, often hurts when biting.
+There is tooth sensitivity, but no cavity present.
+These are dental conditions that require immediate attention.

-One of the most common problems with teeth today is a cracked back tooth.
+A cracked back tooth is one of the most common problems with teeth today.
 Typically the further back in the mouth, the occurrence of a tooth problem increases.
 The uncomfortable tooth often is not broken.
-Broken back teeth are often less painful than a cracked tooth before it breaks.
+Broken back teeth are usually less painful than a cracked tooth before it breaks.

 The signs and symptoms of a cracked tooth are:

-- Temperature sensitivity especially noticeable when pressure is placed on the tooth
+- Temperature sensitivity is especially noticeable when pressure is placed on the tooth

 - The tooth location is far back in the mouth.
-The last molar is most likely, and with each tooth forward, the risk decreases some.
+Therefore, the last molar is most likely, and the risk decreases with each tooth forward.